-- you are actively employed and work at least 15 hours per week, - you apply for reinstatement within 120 days of leaving your employer, - you have not left your employer as a result of illness or injury, - you supply us proof of your new employment and occupational status, and - you complete the Income Protection transfer application form, available at australianretirementtrust.com.au/insurance-forms.
+- You are actively employed and work at least 15 hours per week, - You apply for reinstatement within 60 days of us being notified of you leaving your employer, - You have not left your employer as a result of illness or injury, - You supply us proof of your new employment and occupational status, and - You complete the Income Protection transfer application form, available at australianretirementtrust.com.au/insurance-forms

 Upon acceptance by the insurer, your Income Protection cover will be reinstated with the same Benefit Period and Waiting Period being applied and no increase in cover.
-If you have not applied within 120 days, you will need to reapply for Income Protection cover and evidence of health will be required.
+If you have not applied within 60 days of us being notified of you ceasing employment, you will need to apply for Tailored Income Protection cover and evidence of health will be required.

-To be eligible to continue cover you must ensure regular contributions will be paid into your Super Savings Accumulation account.
+To be eligible to continue cover you must you must ensure regular contributions will be paid into your Super Savings Accumulation account.